Wonder Pets!: Premise

-Once dressed, they assemble a flying vehicle called the Flyboat.
+Once dressed, they assemble their flying vehicle out of school supplies, called the Flyboat.
 In some episodes, the Wonder Pets opt for a different mode of transportation by adjusting the Flyboat.
-Usually, the pets face a problem before leaving the classroom.
-The solution is invariably similar to the action they will do to save or help the animal in trouble.
+Usually, the trio faces assorted problems before leaving the classroom, and sometimes while on the way to where the animals are.
+The solution is invariably similar to the action they will do to save or help the animals in trouble.

-When trying to save the animal, the Wonder Pets always fail on the first few attempts, and the danger escalates, prompting Ming-Ming to sing, "This is sewious!"
-Suddenly, the Wonder Pets remember how they solved the problem in the classroom and realize that the rescue has a similar solution and they work together to achieve the rescue.
-Once the animal is saved, its parent or other relative appears to give grateful thanks to the Wonder Pets, who then celebrate with a celery snack.
-The rescued animal's parent sometimes adds a bit of regional food or insists on a regional preparation.
+When trying to save the animals, the Wonder Pets lose their first few attempts, and the danger escalates, prompting Ming-Ming to sing her iconic line, "This is sewious!"
+Suddenly, the Wonder Pets remember how they solved the problem back in the classroom and realize that the rescue has a similar solution and they work together to achieve the rescue.
+Once the animals are rescued, either its parents or other relatives appears to give grateful thanks to the Wonder Pets, who then celebrate with a celery snack.
+The rescued animal's parent sometimes adds a bit of regional condiments or insists on a regional preparation.
 The pets fly back to the school and return to their cages as their hats and capes come off, and the Flyboat automatically disassembles upon landing.
-Ming-Ming is always the first one to get back in her cage, Tuck is the second, and Linny is the last.
-A musical riff relating to the episode's rescue is played as Linny takes a bite out of the celery in her cage and winks at the camera.
-Other pets have winked at the camera including Tuck in “Save the Rhino!”, Ming-Ming in “Back to Kalamazoo!” and "In The Land of Oz!", and Ollie in "Ollie to the Rescue!" and "The Amazing Ollie!".
+Ming-Ming is the first one to get back in her cage, Tuck is the second, and Linny is the last.
+A musical riff relating to the episode's rescue is played as Linny takes a nibble out of her own celery in her cage and winks at the camera.
+Other pets have winked at the camera, including Tuck in “Save the Rhino!”, Ming-Ming in “Back to Kalamazoo!” and "In The Land of Oz!", and Ollie in "Ollie to the Rescue!" and "The Amazing Ollie!".
 Another episode or the end credits then begin.